astheeggeggs/BRaVa_curation/README.md

 `python 04_0_export_plink.py ${MT_HARDCALLS} ${SAMPLE_LIST_INITIAL_QC} ${INITIAL_VARIANT_LIST} ${HIGH_LD_INTERVALS} ${PLINK_FILES}`

+### Part 1 when only WES data is available: LD-prune the plink files

 Next, take these plink files and LD-prune them.
 The following bash script is a simple wrapper to call plink a few times.
 Again, we're assuming that plink is installed and in your `$PATH`.

 ___Inputs___: